 Aaron is an Assistant Professor in the Department of Linguistics at the University of Rochester, with a secondary appointment in the Department of Computer Science and an affiliation with the Goergen Institute for Data Science.
 He co-leads the MegaAttitude Project and the Decompositional Semantic Initiative.

-Stephanie is a first-year PhD student in Linguistics co-advised by Aaron White and Asia Pietraszko.
+Stephanie is a second-year PhD student in Linguistics co-advised by Aaron White and Asia Pietraszko.
 Her current research is focused on statistical models of acceptability.

 Jack is a second-year MS student in Linguistics advised by Scott Grimm.
 His current research focuses on how lexical and syntactic features affect interpretability and acceptability of degraded environments.

 Pinxin is a second-year UG student in Computer Science.
 His current research focuses on coreference resolution.